hockeybuggy/hockeybuggy.com/content/projects/this-site.md

 and installing the executable.
 I also switched from using GitHub pages to Netlify (mostly in order to try something new).

-### Today

-Today this site is built using the Gatsby static site generator: [I wrote about it](/blog/post/2020/05/switching-to-gatsby).
+After Hugo this site was changed to use the Gatsby static site generator: [I wrote about it](/blog/post/2020/05/switching-to-gatsby).
 I first used Gatsby when I was making a wedding website for a friend.
-My friend and their partner wasn't super technical so I wanted them to be able to edit content without having to learn how to commit things.
+My friend and their partner had too much going on to leave them to edit pages so I wanted them to be able to edit content without having to learn how to commit things.
 I used Gatsby setup with AirTable as a source for content.
 I was quite pleased with how this turned out so I decided to port my personal blog to use Gatsby as well.

-So far I have been enjoying it.
-I think the thing I am most proud of with this website is the end to end tests.
+I changed to use Gatsby and liked it well enough.
+My biggest struggles were related to the generation of types and my modest GraphQL ability.
+The thing I am most proud of with this incarnation of the website is the end to end tests.
 For every commit it uses [Puppeteer](https://github.com/puppeteer/puppeteer) to check that pages render, don't log any errors to the console, and take screen shots.

+### Today

+Today this uses `Next.js`.
+I got a chance to use it at work and enjoyed it.
+Since this was already a React based site converting it from the Gatsby implementation was possible.

 ## Plans for the future